Compass (think tank): Publications

+The Compass website also houses opinion pieces about progressive politics, written by a wide range of authors with an invitation for responses from readers.

+Podcast

+Compass produces a podcast, It's Bloody Complicated, featuring interviews and discussions with progressive thinkers, politicians, and campaigners.
+Compass members are invited to join the live podcast recording and ask the guests questions.
+The podcast is also uploaded as a recorded series.

+Events

-Compass organises an annual conference.
+Compass organises an annual conference to bring together its members and allies.
 The event on 17 June 2006 included many figures identified with Labour and the trade union movement, such as Ed Balls, Neal Lawson, Derek Simpson, Hilary Benn, Fiona Millar, John Harris, Hazel Blears, Kevin Maguire, and Ed Miliband.
 There were calls for, amongst other things, the abolition of the monarchy and the destruction of nuclear weapons, put forward by the membership.
 In 2006 it merged with the Catalyst think tank.

 The 2007 Robin Cook Memorial Conference "Shaping Our Global World" included speakers such as Ken Livingstone, Dave Prentis, Frances O'Grady, Jon Cruddas and Helena Kennedy as well as panels and seminars organised by groups such as Unison, Friends of the Earth, War on Want, Liberty, the Fabian Society and the Citizen Organising Foundation.